 Teaching is one of my greatest joys.
 I love being in the classroom and working one-on-one to mentor undergraduate students.
-I have served as an instructor of record for two courses: International Political Economy and The International Political Economy of Money.
+At the University of California, San Diego, I have served as an instructor of record for two courses: International Political Economy and The International Political Economy of Money.
 In my courses, 100% percent of students recommended me as an instructor, with strong emphasis on my enthusiasm, intellectual stimulation, and communication.
 I have also taught discussion sessions for Introduction to International Relations, Political Inquiry, and Economics, Politics, and International Change: The Modern World Economy.
-I earned TA Excellence Awards during both the 2016-2017 and 2017-2018 academic year.
+I earned TA Excellence Awards during both the 2016-2017 and 2017-2018 academic year and the Barbara and Paul Saltman Excellent Teaching Award in 2019.
 Finally, I served as a departmental mentor for three undergraduate research apprentices through UCSD's Research Apprenticeship program.

 In all of my roles as an educator, I have two overarching goals.
 I seek to actively engage students in the “big” and policy relevant questions of the day and to equip them with crucial skills in synthesizing information, confronting conventional wisdom, and persuasively communicating viewpoints.
 The important questions don’t have easy or correct answers; instead, they require curiosity, creativity and the ability to communicate across disciplines.
 I weave my philosophy of grounding strong communication skills in engagement with contemporary issues into all aspects of my courses.

 This philosophy is not limited just to the classroom, but also applies to my own development as an instructor.
 Through my experience as a graduate researcher at UCSD's Engaged Teaching Hub, I’ve come to realize that the best practices in teaching are continuously evolving and highly context and personality driven.
 I am always adapting as a result of my own learning in professional development seminars and workshops.
 Through the Engaged Teaching Hub, I have been exposed to a multitude of strategies for engagement, assessment and evaluation that have not only improved my own teaching, but have also allowed me to provide feedback and enhance the teaching of others.
 I have both administered and been the recipient of several classroom observations and student perception studies.
 I also conducted Scholarship of Teaching and Learning (SoTL) research, focusing on the incorporation of student interests.
-I have two manuscripts, one forthcoming in the Journal of Transformative Learning and one under review, about how instructors integrate student interests in the context of professional development and how guided reflection can increase the transformative practices of first time TAs.
+My work has been published or is forthcoming in the Journal of Transformative Learning and The Online Journal of New Horizons in Education.
+I am currently working on an additional SoTL project to better teach economic concepts in political science classrooms.

 POLI 144: International Political Economy (Instructor of Record- Summer 2017)